ArthurClemens/polythene/packages/polythene-ripple/README.md

 Adds a touch ripple effect to an element.

-Buttons have a ripple element by default.
+Buttons contain a ripple element by default.
 This page documents how to add a ripple to other components.

 ## Usage